1. Purpose and Objectives

 Applicants should ascertain their referees’ willingness to write reports prior to nominating them.
 Heads would not usually be nominated as a referee given that they comment on the applicant’s contributions on Form D.

-Applicants can nominate referees they would prefer the Committee not to contact in their covering letter.
+Applicants can nominate referees they would prefer the Committee not to contact in their case for promotion.
 Referees will be asked to comment on any area of academic activity outside of the nominated area, if credibly able to do so.
 In particular, where service and engagement are considered a relative strength, referees should be nominated with the ability to comment on this aspect.

 5.4.1 Forms for nomination